-To avoid interference with spring spawning runs of striped bass and other migratory fish, as well as Atlantic Sturgeon (see below under "Special-status Species"), NJDEP recommended that the Proposed Action follow the "NY/NJ Harbor Agreement: February 1 - May 31" (NJDEP 2021c).
+To avoid interference with spring spawning runs of striped bass and other migratory fish, as well as Atlantic sturgeon (see below under "Threatened or Endangered Species"), NJDEP recommended that the Proposed Project follow the "NY/NJ Harbor Agreement: February 1 - May 31" (NJDEP 2021c).
 Additionally, best management practices would be implemented to reduce impacts of construction on migrating fish by monitoring and controlling turbidity, noise, and overall habitat disturbance.
 These practices are expected to include the following: constructing and demolishing bridge piers within cofferdams to reduce sediment and contaminant resuspension; vibratory pile-driving of sheetpile cofferdams and use of turbidity barriers and/or air bubble curtains to minimize noise generation and sediment resuspension and escapement; and installation of trestle piers within casings using compressed air to reduce noise transmission to surrounding waters.
+These measures are outlined in the Protection Plan for Anadramous Fish Species and Winter Flounder, which was prepared to meet NJDEP Fish and Wildlife Special Conditions 1 through 3 of the NJDEP Waterfront Development, Flood Hazard Area, and Freshwater Wetland Individual Permit, File Number 0000-23-0012.2.
 Potential soil stockpile erosion into Newark Bay would also be minimized using standard best management practices like silt fences or hay bales.
-NMFS and NJDEP will likely place restrictions on the scheduling of in-river activities to protect fisheries.
+NMFS and NJDEP will likely place restrictions on the scheduling of inriver activities to protect fisheries.
 Coordination between these agencies will take place during the permitting phase.
 NMFS and FHWA have developed best management practices for in-water work (GARFO 2018).
 These best management practices include time of year (TOY) restrictions for each state in the greater Atlantic region so that in-water work (i.e., turbidity producing activities) may be avoided during sensitive life stages of managed species.
 These standard TOY restrictions consider the breeding, nursery, and migration stages of species which are especially vulnerable to in-water silt-producing activities, noise impacts, or activities which may encroach greater than 25 percent into a waterway interfering with migration.
 Bridge construction and demolition activities would adhere to the New Jersey in-water TOY restrictions from January 1 to June 30 which minimize turbidity-related impacts to winter flounder spawning and river herring migration and would be protective of aquatic resources for half of the year.
 Work could proceed within cofferdams installed outside of this restriction period.
 Bridge construction and demolition would not substantially block Newark Bay in the fall, so the diadromous fish restriction from September to November 30 may not be warranted.
 Submerged aquatic vegetation is not present in Newark Bay.
 The overwintering blue crab and striped bass restriction period from November 15 to April 15 would be substantially protected by observing the winter flounder and diadromous fish restriction periods from January 1 to June 30.